 Are you looking to build a membership site in WordPress?
 Want to know which is the best WordPress membership plugin?
 Choosing the right membership plugin is crucial for your business because a better platform means more opportunity for growth.
 In this article, we will compare 5 best WordPress membership plugins to easily create paid membership websites.

-What to Look in a WordPress Membership Plugin for Your Site
+What to Look in a WordPress Membership Plugin?

 Some of them are good for selling subscriptions on a single level while others offer more diverse membership levels and subscription management features.

-Some of them offer the content dripping feature which allows you to slowly release new content to a user.
+Some plugins offer drip content feature which allows you to slowly release new content to a user.
 While others are restricted to only offering hidden content.

 You will also need to figure out which payment gateways you will use.
 Do you want to accept credit cards only, PayPal, or both?
 Your membership plugin should have support for your preferred payment gateways either built-in or through an addon.

 Having said that, let’s see what you will need to start a WordPress membership site.

 What Do You Need to Run a WordPress Membership Site?

 Membership websites are resource intensive, and choosing the wrong host can be detrimental to your overall performance.
 That’s why the first thing you need to do is choose the best WordPress hosting that you can afford.

 If you don’t already have one, then you will need to choose a domain name for your website.
 Here is our guide on how to pick the right domain name for your membership site.